Genki Travel Health Insurance Review: Is It Worth It?

 Pre-existing Conditions

-The Genki Explorer plan does not cover medical conditions that require treatments or medical advice within a certain period before the insurance starts.
+The Genki Explorer plan does not cover medical conditions you’ve received treatment or advice for within 6 months before the policy starts.
 This includes chronic illnesses such as diabetes, cancer, sleep apnea, and chronic obstructive pulmonary disease (COPD).

 Adventure & Extreme Sports